ryan270/Teaching-Materials/README.md

 # Teaching Materials

-## Overview
-This repository is a collection of teach materials and scripts that share a portion of what I've learned to save you some time learning it.
-Everyone should have access to the knowledge being shared in this digital era.
+This repository is a collection of teaching materials and scripts that share a portion of what I've learned to save students some time learning it.
+Each script is highly commented allowing the reader to work through the script as a worksheet.